apocalyptech/eschalon_utils/README.txt

 INSTALLATION, GENERAL
 ---------------------

-The map editor component of this package requires that an Eschalon Book I install directory be present on your system.
+The map editor component of this package requires that an Eschalon install directory be present on your system, to load the map graphics.
 The application will try to locate it on its own, but if the installation directory isn't found, you'll be prompted to provide the location.
-The character editor for Book I can now use the Eschalon game directory to do image lookups of its own, but it doesn't actually require the directory to be present.
-The Book II character editor doesn't yet read any graphics data from the game itself.
+The character editor can also use the Eschalon game directory to do image lookups of its own, but it doesn't actually require the directory to be present.

 Both the map editor and the character editor have a preferences screen (which write to the same config file, so the same configuration applies to both